-Truth for Teachers is consistently ranked in the top ten K-12 podcasts on iTunes.
-Each Sunday, a new 15-20 minute episode is released to speak life, encouragement, and truth into the minds and hearts of educators.
+Truth for Teachers is consistently ranked in the top three K-12 podcasts on iTunes, with over 5 million downloads.
+Each Sunday, a new episode is released to speak life, encouragement, and truth into the minds and hearts of educators.
 Subscribe below to get a fresh dose of inspiration for the week ahead!

 I love listening to Angela's wisdom in these podcasts.
 When I feel overwhelmed with teaching (duties, papers, meetings), I like to listen to "Truth for Teachers" to remind myself why I teach.
 Angela reminds me that I am in this to make a difference in kids' lives.
 I just can't get enough of this podcast!
 Thank you, Angela!

 New to podcasts?
 Start here!

 A podcast is essentially a talk radio show which you can listen to online or download to take with you wherever you go.
 I enjoy listening to podcasts while I’m driving, exercising, cooking, and cleaning.
 Podcasts are a great way to fill your mind with positive messages while doing otherwise mundane tasks.
 They also help you learn new ideas and connect with interesting people outside your own community without having to spend more time tied to a computer screen.

 I created Truth for Teachers to provide a short weekly message of encouragement and inspiration for my fellow educators.
 A new episode is released each Sunday so you listen during your Monday morning commute, or any other time that’s convenient for you.
 You can learn more about me and podcast in the first episode, called What is Truth for Teachers?

 My friend and coworker discovered this podcast and shared it with me.
 Since then my entire team listens to it weekly and discusses the topics at our meetings.
 There are many days when we all just need someone to tell us it's going to be ok, and Angela does this in a firm but kind way.
 Can't imagine my Monday morning commute without her.